 The Company's evaluation entails analyzing prospective operating budgets and forecasts for expectations of the Company's cash needs, and comparing those needs to the current cash, cash equivalent and marketable securities balances.
-After considering the Company's current research and development plans, the timing expectations related to the progress of its clinical-stage programs and its plans to pursue commercialization of any approved antibody candidate, and after considering its existing cash, cash equivalents and marketable securities as of March 31, 2021, the Company did not identify conditions or events that raise substantial doubt about the Company's ability to continue as a going concern within one year from the date these financial statements were issued.
+After considering the Company's current research and development plans, the timing expectations related to the progress of its clinical-stage programs and its plans to pursue commercialization of any approved antibody candidate, and after considering its existing cash, cash equivalents and marketable securities as of June 30, 2022, the Company did not identify conditions or events that raise substantial doubt about the Company's ability to continue as a going concern within one year from the date these financial statements were issued.
+Additional details of the Company's cash runway are described in Note 1 Overview.

-Recently Adopted Accounting Pronouncements
+New Accounting Pronouncements